Shorinji Tekken RyuTM

 Shorinji Tekken Ryu / Nippon Kobudo Kamishin Ryu

 Lineage HeritageThe lineage of this art can be traced back to the Henan Province in China.
-The art, at that time, was known as Saulin Szu Chin Ba Quan fa, (Young Forest Temple, Chin Family, Eight, Fist method), and eventually moved from China to Korea.
+The art, at that time, was known as Saulin Szu Chin Ba Quan fa, (Young Forest Temple, Chin family, Eight, Fist method), and eventually moved from China to Korea.
 There, the art blended with the native Taekkyeon, (jump/kick and fist methods).
 In Korea, the art was known as Sorim Sa Cheol Kwon, (Young Forest Temple, Iron Fist Method).
-The system absorbed the Five Commandments of the Hwarang, the ethical code developed by Korean warriors in the 6th century.
+The system absorbed the Five Commandments, known as "Sesok Ogye", authored by the monk Won'gwang Popsa.
+These commandments are often associated with the Hwarang warriors.
 The Chinese hand forms were blended with the Korean Taekkyeon forms creating a strong system of self-defense.

 Nippon Kobudo Kamishin Ryu